Low quality exposure and point processes with a view to the first phase of a pandemic

-The modelling of $N_1$ and $N_2$ provides a model where it is possible to forecast the future values of $N_2$ given the information available in $N_1$.
-However, if the model should be general enough to help monitor the development, then it should be possible to incorporate information or prior knowledge from other sources than just $N_1$ and $N_2$.
-The approach of this paper is able to incorporate such extra knowledge in a very simple way and via one number only.
-That number provides an intervention on the forecasting of $N_1$.
-We call that number $C_{t^*,h}$, where $t^*$ is the most recent estimation time, $t^*+h$, with $h>0$, is the forecasting horizon and the value of $C_{t^*,h}$ is the expected change of the future rate of events.
-If there would be no intervention and no useful prior knowledge then {$C_{t^*,h}$} is simply equal to one.
-If an intervention or other prior knowledge is provided indicating lower future events of $N_2$ then {$C_{t^*,h}$} is set to a number lower than one, and vice versa when intervention or prior knowledge indicate an increase in future events.
-In the pandemic case, we will show that {$C_{t^*,h}$} corresponds to the well known reproduction number, that was a daily news information in many countries during the most severe parts of the pandemic.
-The advantage of the approach of this paper is that it provides the difficult algorithms dealing with the modelling of the number of entrances to hospital based on the easy-to-collect and easy-to-understand information present in $N_1$ and $N_2$.
-Extra information to monitor and forecast can be incorporated via the well known reproduction number.
-Our methodology is general and apply to all the cases mentioned in the beginning of this introduction and most likely to many others.
+The modelling of $N_1$ and $N_2$ provides a model where it is possible to forecast the future values of {$N_1$ and } $N_2$, given the information available in $N_1$.
+However, if the model should be general enough to {monitoring the development of the processes}, then it should be possible to incorporate information or prior knowledge from other sources than just $N_1$ and $N_2$.
+The approach of this paper is able to incorporate such extra knowledge in a very simple way: via a single number that provides an intervention on the forecasting of $N_1$.
+That number represents the expected change of the future rate of events, which we denote by $C_{t^*,h}$, where $t^*$ is the most recent estimation time, $t^*+h$, with $h>0$, is the forecasting horizon.
+If there would be no intervention{,} and no useful prior knowledge{,} then {$C_{t^*,h}$} is simply equal to one.
+If an intervention or other prior knowledge is provided{,} indicating lower future events of $N_2${,} then {$C_{t^*,h}$} is set to a number lower than one, and vice versa when intervention or prior knowledge {indicates} an increase in future events.
+In the pandemic case, we will show that {$C_{t^*,h}$} corresponds to the well{-}known reproduction number, that was a daily news information in many countries during the most severe parts of the pandemic.
+The advantage of the approach of this paper is that it provides the difficult algorithms dealing with the modelling of the number of entrances to hospital{,} based on the easy-to-collect and easy-to-understand information present in $N_1$ and $N_2$.
+Extra information to monitor and forecast can be incorporated via the well{-}known reproduction number.